daysofwonder/asmodeenet_widgets_js/README.md

 ### a) Inject the library

-In your HTML, you should load the main JS library of this Widgets library just after the load of Asmodee.net SSO JS
+In your HTML code, you should load the main JS library of this Widgets library just after loading the Asmodee.net SSO JS library.

 ```html
 <script src="an_sso.min.0.3.2-1.js"></script>
 <script src="dist/0.0.2/an_wdg.min.js"></script>
 ```

 When you deploy your code, it's important to deploy all the content of the directory corresponding to the version you use.
-By example, if you use the first distributed version, `0.0.2`, you should deploy all the directory `dist/0.0.2`
+For example, if you use the first distributed version, `0.0.2`, you should deploy the entire `dist/0.0.2` directory.

 ### b) HTML tag(s)

-After this you should include some html tag for the widget you want to display.
+After this, you should include some HTML tag to indicate where the Widget should be displayed.

 Ex.:
 ```html
 <div id="user_activities_tgt"></div>
 ```

-A CSS selector path should be used later to indicate where to inject the widget, so giving the id of the tag (*`#user_activities_tgt`*)
+A CSS selector path will be used later to indicate where to inject the Widget by giving the id of the tag (*`#user_activities_tgt`*).

-You could add many tags in the page, for different widgets or to add same widget many times (with or without same configuration)
+You can add several tags in the page, for different Widgets, or add the same Widget several times (with or without the same configuration).

 ### c) Javascript call